Functional & Integrative Laboratory Testing

 difficulty recovering from stress

-Brain chemistry is closely linked to stress, sleep, digestion, hormones, and emotional resilience.
+Brain chemistry is closely linked to stress regulation, sleep quality, digestion, hormones, motivation, and emotional resilience.

 persistent anxiety or low mood